Mutual funds are

 are usually presented to top management as one of their bases in making business decisions.
 Certification

-their performance, primarily through the analysis of existing organizational problems and development of
+performance, primarily through the analysis of existing organizational problems and development of plans

 reasons, including gaining external (and presumably objective) advice and access to the consultants'